Bonaire - Profile

 - Both Bonaire and Curaçao's reefs form popular tourist destinations.
 With its stunning underwater scenery, Bonaire is ranked as one of the top three dive spots in the world, and the whole island is a protected marine park.

 - Bonaire is less densely populated than its neighbour Curacao and also less developed.
-The slow pace of life on the island and its relaxed population have an enduring charm.
+The slow pace of life on the island and its relaxed population have an enduring charm and make it popular with cruising boats.
+Watersports are very popular on the island.

 - For visiting sailors the attraction also lies in the better than average repair and service facilities.
 Marina berths & services are available at Harbour Village Marina (also known as Bonaire Marina), Plaza Resort Marina and Club Nautico.
 El Navegante yard offers haulout and storage.